SASHIKO BORO TABLE MAT - 3 HOUR CLASS

 Kit Fee: $45 – includes fabric, sashiko thread, needles, design templates, transfer paper and handouts.

 Students should bring: scissors for cutting thread, 2” x 24” ruler, ball point pen, straight pins, and a white wash-out marking pen or pencil.
 Thimble and needle threader optional.

 Finished Size approximately 36” x 36”

 This stunning Japanese style quilt features alternating blocks of traditional sashiko designs and Japanese fabrics.
 You’ll learn how to transfer the sashiko designs from the templates provided in the class on to the sashiko fabric and do the sashiko stitching.
-After laying out your quilt from the assortment of Japanese fabrics provided in your kit, spend some time in the open sew sessions to sew your quilt top together.
+You'll lay out your quilt top from the sashiko blocks you created and the assortment of Japanese fabrics provided in your kit, Construction of the quilt top will be done at home.

 Kit Fee: $65.00 – includes Japanese fabrics for quilt top, sashiko templates, transfer paper, sashiko thread and needles.
 Backing and binding are not included.

 Students should bring scissors for cutting thread and fabric, ruler, ball point pen.
 Navy or grey/ neutral colored thread for sewing machine top and bobbin.

 Optional: thimble, needle threader that will accommodate thicker threads, portable battery-operated light.